 NER has a wide variety of use cases like when you are writing an email and you mention a time in your email or attaching a file, Gmail offers to set a calendar notification or remind you to attach the file in case you are sending the email without an attachment.
-Another one is extracting important information from legal, financial, and medical documents or classifying content for news providers, improving the search algorithms, and etc.
+Another one is extracting important information from legal, financial, and medical documents or classifying content for news providers, improving the search algorithms, etc.

-BERT is a powerful general-purpose language model trained on “masked language modeling” that can be leveraged for the text-based machine learning tasks.
+BERT is a powerful general-purpose language model trained on “masked language modeling” that can be leveraged for text-based machine learning tasks.

 Transformers